 When you create a master release, you can choose to automatically add a new sub-release to child products, add existing releases as sub-releases once the master release is created, or do some combination of both.

 If you choose to create new sub-releases, they will inherit their names and release dates from the parent master release.
 If you attach an existing release, the sub-release will retain the name, but the release date will change to match the master release.
 You can always rename sub-releases later.

-To add existing releases to the master release, simply go to Releases -> Details or bring out the master release slider (as shown below) and click Attach Existing Release.
+To add existing releases to the master release, simply go to Releases > Details or bring out the master release details and click Attach Existing Release.

-Once you create a master release, you can visualize it and its sub-releases on the Releases -> Overview and Reports -> Features views.
-The Reports -> Features view is the best view to share a visual roadmap of your master release, sub-releases, and the features you wish to highlight.
+Once you create a master release, you can visualize it and its sub-releases on the Releases > Overview page and the Reports > Features page.
+The Reports > Features page is the recommended view to share a visual roadmap of your master release, sub-releases, and the features you wish to highlight.

 A master release is created at a product line level.
 It can only contain sub-releases belonging to products that are the product line's children.

 However, the master release can be associated with any level in the product line hierarchy.
-So, if you have (or add) another product line above all of your product lines, you can have a master release that spans all of your products.
+So, if you have (or add) another product line grouping together with other product lines, you can have a master release that spans all of your products.